rosedu/techblog/posts/2011/09/25/python-environment.md

 ---
 date: 2011-09-25
 title: Python environment
-author: Alex
+author: Alex Morega
 tags: python, virtualenv, pip
 ---

 This article is a quick guide to setting up a Python work environment.
-It walks you through installing Python with some basic package management tools (distribute, pip, virtualenv), setting up projects, and installing packages.
+It walks you through installing Python with some basic package management tools (`distribute`, `pip`, `virtualenv`), setting up projects, and installing packages.

 ### Bootstrapping